 You can also shop around to see what is the best option for you.
 Click here to start a free quote to compare multiple companies for your renters insurance.

 Renters insurance does not cover all the risks.
-If you live in an area where there are higher risks for such perils as flood or earthquake, you may need to purchase specific insurance for those perils separately.
+For example, if you live in an area with higher risks for such perils as flood or earthquake, you may need to purchase specific insurance for those perils separately.

-If you have a pet and would like to buy health insurance for your loved pets, you may consider buying pet insurance.
+If you have a pet and want health insurance for your loved ones, consider buying pet insurance.

 Find your perfect insurance policy